draperlaboratory/cspgen/README.md

 as possible to reduce model-checking time.
 It supports a subset of the pthreads library for multithreading and mutex primitives.

+This repository also includes a formally verified Coq implementation of cspgen's core algorithm.

 This is prototype, research software.